ManikMaity/Slack-Clone/README.md

 # Slack Website Clone

-> A responsive and modern Slack Website clone built using HTML and Tailwind CSS.
+This repository contains code for a responsive and modern Slack Website clone built using HTML and Tailwind CSS.
+The clone is designed to be fully responsive, offering a seamless experience across different screen sizes.

 ---